 The Inkbird has the same issue that the other Bluetooth thermometers have, you can’t export your cook data.

-Third Place: Tenergy Solis Bluetooth Meat Thermometer
+Fourth Place: Tenergy Solis Bluetooth Meat Thermometer

 There are many virtual twins of this Tenergy Solis thermometer on the market.